Jdewbury/Jdewbury/README.md

 # Hello!
 My name is Jarett Dewbury <img src="weblogo.png" width= 30px>

-My name is Jarett Dewbury and I am a **Biomedical Engineering** undergraduate at the University of Waterloo.
+I am a **Biomedical Engineering** undergraduate at the University of Waterloo.
 I am looking to explore a variety of topics ranging from brain-machine interfaces, deep learning, machine learning, artificial intelligence, neural engineering, software engineering, and research exploring the intersection of these fields!